bkmcdavid/bkmcdavid.github.io/wine.md

 It happened in Australia when I became the president of my college's Senior Common Room and gained access to its storied cellar.
 Treasures heaping, and I was like an illiterate barbarian looking in the window.
 So I took a couple of wine courses, visited some wine spots, and even got dirty and tired doing harvest tasks.

 I can't stop.
 The wine bug bit me and I think I'm in it for life.
-I hold a WSET Level 3 certificate, and I am set to start my Diploma study this year.
+I am currently studying for my WSET Diploma under <a href="https://www.neptunewine.com/peter-neptune">Peter Neptune MS</a>.

 Places I've visited: